 Oatly is one of the kingpins in the plant-based milk industry, and ever-since the plant-based milk boom of 2020, Oatly has cemented its status as one of the go-to oat milk brands.

 Adorable pun aside, you’d be surprised that the Swedish brand started in the 1990s.
-So, it’s been around the block or two.
+So, it’s been around the block.
 The company has a patented enzyme technology that copies nature’s process and turns fibre rich oats into nutritional liquid food perfectly designed for humans.
 They have since grown from their signature Oat Drink to Oatgurt and even, Oatly flavoured ice cream.

 On its own, Oatly makes for a pretty good milk replacement.
 It’s creamy, smooth and has a slight oat-like quality without being too ‘healthy tasting’.
 The consistency is a little thinner than regular milk and also has a slight flaxen tinge to it.

-Now, for the coffee, Oatly is widely loved and for a good reason.
+Now, for the coffee, Oatly is widely loved and for good reason.
 Its rich and almost-buttery texture makes it an excellent substitute for cow’s milk.
-Your coffee takes on a much lighter body with the oat flavour peeking through at the end, so you still get to taste your coffee—all in all, a good milk replacement and dairy alternative.
+Your coffee takes on a much lighter body with the oat flavour peeking through at the end, so you still get to taste your coffee— all in all, a good milk replacement and dairy alternative.

 A brand made for the serious coffee drinker, Minor Figures promises to complement coffee and doesn’t split even in the lightest of roasts.
 Not to mention, it’s supposed to have the perfect micro-foam when steamed.
 As someone who worships at the altar of Oatly, I was curious to see how Minor Figures measured up.

-Also, just for transparency’s sake, yes, very astute reader, this carton of Minor Figures is indeed the Barista Standard Organic Oat Milk (S$7).
-Scoop happened to be out of the Barista Standard Oat Milk (S$7), but I’m sure the difference is negligible.
+Also, just for transparency’s sake, yes, very astute reader, this carton of Minor Figures is indeed the Barista Standard Organic Oat Milk (S$6.98).
+The FairPrice online store happened to be out of the Barista Standard Oat Milk (S$6), but I’m sure the difference is negligible.